tearust/teaproject/docs/_tapp-tutor/code_walkthrough.md

 Accounting information is stored in the state (e.g. when querying the balance of a user's TApp account.)

 Querying the state can return the result without having to wait in conveyor queue.
 But the communication is still async, so additional queries for more results are still needed which is not shown in the diagram.
-You can see the details on additional queries at [[party-fe]]'s workflow section.
+You can see the details on additional queries at [[party-fe#Workflow]].

 Note: This is a brief diagram.
 The real communication is more complicated than this.